gjwgit/innerpod/README.md

 ## Using the App

-In Version 1.3 a login screen is displayed on startup.
+In Version 1.3.0 and later a login screen is displayed on startup.

 If you do not wish to record your session to your Solid Pod simply tap SESSION.
 The session timer is fully functional without a connection